iholguin6/Network-Protocols-Assignments/Assignment_1/README.md

 3) The server performs the requested computation and returns the double-precision floating point (real) number to the client.

 4) Submit, via Blackboard, the deliverables described below.
 Use all lower case characters for your file names
+## Deliverables:
+ Submit clientapp.c and serverapp.c with good comments in a compressed tar file: firstinitiallastname_prog1.tgz.